Public engagement: Constraints of public meeting efforts

 Although citizens express their intention to participate in public engagement activities, in real world, they are less likely to show up.
 For example, the average turnout at annual town meetings in Massachusetts in 1996 was 7.6 percent which was much lower than the average municipal election turnout of 31.1 percent.
-Low turnout rate in public meetings can lead serious sampling biases when attendees and non-attendees significantly differ in their interests.
-For example, attendees can be more interested in politics and involved in more personal discourses than non-attendees.
-In this case, their opinions can be slanted to one side.
+Low turnout rate in public meetings can lead to serious sampling biases when attendees and non-attendees significantly differ in their interests.